-- Offers quality, safe, affordable child care services - Is sensitive to the needs of children and families - Encourages communication among children, camp representatives, families, and Y-Club staff - Allows for ongoing family involvement and regular opportunities for feedback through Family Events and/or a Family Advisory Committee and a regular family evaluation process. - Assist families with building strong character values in their children.
+- Offers quality, safe, affordable child care services - Is sensitive to the needs of children and families - Encourages communication among children, school representatives, families, Y-Club staff - Allows for ongoing family involvement and regular opportunities for feedback through Family Events or a Family Advisory Committee and a regular family evaluation process. - Assist families with building strong character values in their children.

-The COMMUNITIES needs will be met by a program that:
+The needs of the COMMUNITIES will be met by a program that: